miktaew/yet-another-idle-rpg/README.md

 Dev release: https://miktaew.github.io/yet-another-idle-rpg-dev/

-Expect complete lack of gameplay balance and a lot of bugs, some potentialy gamebreaking.
+Be warned, balance is not the greatest.
-Using the "export" feature every now and then is highly recommended.
+Using the "export" feature every now and then is highly recommended, especially since there's always a risk of some gamebreaking bugs having made it through the testing undetected.